NewtonCosta/k8s-upgrade-script/README.md

 > - [Swap must be disabled](https://serverfault.com/questions/684771/best-way-to-disable-swap-in-linux)
 > - It's recommended to determine which version to upgrade to, check the procedure [here](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/#determine-which-version-to-upgrade-to)

-> **To perform upgrade to k8 control plane, this script follow these steps:**
->  1. Drain the control plane node
->  2. Upgrade Kubeadm on the contol plane node
->  3. Plan the upgrade (kubeadm upgrade plan)
->  4. Apply the upgrade (kubeadm upgrade apply)
->  5. Upgrade kubelet and kubectl on the control node
->  6. Uncordon the control plane node

 <hr>